 Trade-sale, M&A, inward-investment or licensing: as with IPO this will typically involve preparing an IP report for our client.

-For existing clients for whom we act as advisors, we may be asked to describe, explain and promote their IP position to potential partners (purchasers, investors, licensees) who will be conducting their own due diligence on our client.
+For existing clients for whom we act as advisors, we may be asked to describe and explain their IP position to potential partners (purchasers, investors, licensees) who will be conducting their own due diligence on our client.

 Even for clients for whom we do not act as advisors, we can nevertheless prepare an 'external' report on their IP position.
 The purpose of such a report is to provide an objective analysis, by a well respected firm of attorneys, of their IP position.
 They can then provide this to potential partners to facilitate a deal.
 The process of preparing such a report prior to a possible transaction may help to identify real or potential weaknesses in the client's IP position.
 This means that thought can be given at an early stage about how to deal with, or present, those weaknesses to potential partners.